PatrikAAberg/dmce/README.md

 Of course you want to be able to go back to a non-probed state.
 You do this using the -c switch in the git root:

     $ cd ..
-    $ dmce-launcher -c
+    $ dmce -c
     $ git diff

 The probes are now removed.
 A note: -n 1 means "probe everyting untracked and/or modified". -n 2 means "probe everything untracked, and/or modified and the last commit".
 Increasing the number will increase the number of commits backwards in time.
-Please run dmce-launcher --help for additional ways of stating revision delta.
+Please run dmce --help for additional ways of stating revision delta.
 In this example, we want to probe everything, so a larger number (10000) than the number of available commits is used.

 ## Example 2: How to use dmce trace